 Grants to Canada postsecondary institutions to support large, complex institutional research initiatives demonstrating the potential for global leadership in focus areas of strategic relevance for the country at-large.
-LOIs are due by November 9.
-Institutions are also welcome to to submit proposals for smaller-scale initiatives, more narrowly-focused in scope, yet still potentially world-leading and capable of resulting in partnerships with other global leaders.
+Applicants are required to submit an LOI prior to a full grant application.
+Institutions are also welcome to submit proposals for smaller-scale initiatives, more narrowly focused in scope, but representing a unique opportunity and world-leading in priority areas and strategic relevance for Canada, and capable of resulting in partnerships with other global research leaders.

 The Canada First Research Excellence Fund (CFREF) is a unique institutional program to support large-scale research programs focusing on an existing institutional thematic area aligned with the Government of Canada’s science, technology and innovation (ST&I) priorities for the CFREF and Canada Excellence Research Chairs (CERC) programs.